Fly Fishing For Trout: 39 Tips For More Trout

 Small Flies For Trout

-The reason we need the fly line to cast the fly is that when we fly fish for trout we often use small, lightweight lures called flies, and some of the flies we use are as small as a Mosquito and so small and so light that they can’t be cast with spinning gear or baitcasting gear, unless you add additional weights.
+The reason we need the fly line to cast the fly is that when we fly fish for trout, we often use artificial flies as small and as light as a mosquito.
+They are so light that they can’t be cast with traditional rods and line, unless you add weights to the leader.

-Additional weights won’t do you any good if you want that fly to float.
+Additional weights won’t do you any good if you want that fly to float on the surface.

 Dry flies Float higher with a floatant, match the hatch.

 The dry flies you use to imitate the naturals will work better if you use a floatant and keep them floating high.
-I have always found that high floating flies work better.
+I have always found that higher floating flies work better.

-Fly fishing also allows the angler to fish very light floating flies on the water’s surface to imitate aquatic insects or other types of bait that might be on the surface of the water.
+Fly fishing allows the angler to fish very light floating flies on the water’s surface to imitate aquatic insects or other types of bait that might be on the surface of the water.
+This is called dry fly fishing.

-Fly fishing for trout can also be done while drifting your flies below the surface too.
+Catching trout while fly fishing can be done by drifting your flies below the surface too.
 We do this to imitate aquatic insects, fish eggs, baitfish, crustaceans, or other aquatic animals found in the river or lake.
+This is called nymphing.

 With fly fishing, you can effectively fish all parts of the water column.

-Fly fishing for trout can also be done on lakes and ponds, but the most popular place is on cold water rivers and streams for trout.
+You can fly fish for trout on lakes and ponds, but the most popular place to catch trout with a fly rod is on cold water rivers and streams for trout.

-1. There Are 4 Methods Of Fly Fishing For Trout: Know Which One To Use
+1. There Are 4 Methods to Fly Fish For Trout

 Fly fishing for beginners usually starts with casting

-Beginners often think fly fishing start with casts like this, but the standard overhead cast is not always required to catch lots of fish.
+Beginners often think fly fishing starts with casts like this, but the standard overhead cast is not always required to catch lots of fish.

-There are four common fly fishing techniques that anglers use when trout fishing, and, there is one lesser-known method that I will also briefly mention.
+There are four common fly fishing techniques that anglers use when trout fishing, and one lesser-known method that I will also briefly mention.

-Each method is different and serves a different purpose and you as an angler should know which method you should use based on the type of water, the conditions, and the trout feeding behavior.
+Each method is different and serves a different purpose.
+As an angle, you should know which method you should use based on the type of water, the conditions, and the trout’s feeding behavior.

-The 4 methods of fly fishing are Nymphing, Dry Fly fishing, Streamer fishing, and Wet Fly fishing, and if you want to know the 5th fly fishing method, it is Spey fishing.
+The four methods of fly fishing are, Nymphing, Dry Fly fishing, Streamer fishing, and Wet Fly fishing, and if you want to know the 5th fly fishing method, it is Spey fishing.

 2. Nymphing: Know What It Is And When To Use It